eftieell/intro_programming_2/src/chapters/recursion/recursion.md

 <img src="recursion_callstack2.png" alt="fourth call stack in recursion example" width="200"/>

-But this is the last line of the funtion, so we return to the caller, popping the top frame off of the stack:
+But this is the last line of the function, so we return to the caller, popping the top frame off of the stack:

 <img src="recursion_callstack1.png" alt="fifth call stack in recursion example" width="200"/>